joonaspaakko/audible-special-promo-sale-scraper/README.md

 Generates a list of all sale items in: `markdown` that looks [like this on a reddit post](https://github.com/joonaspaakko/audible-special-promo-sale-scraper/blob/master/phone-reddit-post-example.png), `html` that looks [like this](https://codepen.io/joonaspaakko/full/KKVdWwV) when rendered, and `plain text` that looks [like this](https://github.com/joonaspaakko/audible-special-promo-sale-scraper/blob/master/plaintext-output-example.md)

+Updated to work with the mid summer sale over at US audible: [link to the html output](https://codepen.io/joonaspaakko/live/ExPJROy).
+Has potential to work with similar sales that have horizontal categories sub menu.

 ## A word of warning

 Use at your own risk.
 I have good intentions, but you shouldn't go copy pasting scripts into your browser's console all willy nilly.
 Just as a heads up, Firefox will give you this warning message when you try to paste things into the console.
 You should probably heed the warning: